electric-eloquence/fepper/README.md

 It cannot contain comments, semi-colons, curly braces, etc. It is straightforward to import and use these variables in Stylus and JavaScript.
 PHP must import them with `parse_ini_file()`.
-Fepper tries to be agnostic about CSS processors and tries to keep the amount of NPMs to download to a minimum, so it does not ship with Stylus (or any other CSS pre/post-processor) configured.
+Fepper tries to be agnostic about CSS processors and tries to keep the amount of NPMs to download to a minimum.
-However, since Stylus allows for this easy sharing of variables, Fepper does ship with a `source/_styles/src/stylus` directory.
-In order to compile it to CSS in the `source/_styles/bld` directory, run `npm install` in the `extend` directory.
-Then, uncomment the `stylus:`-prefixed tasks in `extend/contrib.js`.
+However, since Stylus allows for this easy sharing of variables, most Fepper distros ship with the `fp-stylus` extension and a fully-populated `source/_styles/src/stylus` directory.
 The Stylus files are written in the terse, Python-like, indentation-based syntax.
 However, the more verbose, CSS-like syntax (with curly braces, colons, and semi-colons) is perfectly valid as well.

 The UI's viewport resizer buttons are dependent on the values in this file.
 The default values will configure the XX, XS, SM, and MD buttons to resize the